May 24th is National Cocktail Day; May 13th is World Cocktail Day.

 National Martini Day is June 19th.

 Who knew that the Espresso Martini would become a modern classic among consumers?
-Invented by Dick Bradsell in 1983 at the fashionable Soho Brasserie in New York City, it was originally called the Vodka Espresso.
+It was originally called the Vodka Espresso, invented by Dick Bradsell in 1983 in London (the history).

 This combination of vodka and espresso shows how some people can’t get enough coffee, in any form.
 Here’s the recipe.